baggepinnen/SpectralDistances.jl/docs/src/taskview.md

 ## Detection
 Detection refers to finding a short query pattern `q` in a long recording `y`.
 This task can often be performance optimized for expensive-to-compute distances.

-In it's most basic form, a dection score can be calculated by simply broadcasting a distance over `y`, see [Detection using examples](@ref).
+In its most basic form, a dection score can be calculated by simply broadcasting a distance over `y`, see [Detection using examples](@ref).

 For spectrogram distances, we have optimized methods for calculating distance profiles, see [Computing a spectrogram distance profile](@ref).
 Also [`TimeDistance`](@ref) has an optimized method for [`distance_profile`](@ref).